-SIGNATURE OF OWNER DATE SIGNED PRINTED OR TYPED NAME OF OWNER C. Final Plat Approval: The Director of the Department of Planning and Development certifies that this plat complies with Title 2 and Title 3 of the Gwinnett County Unified Development Ordinance (UDO) and that it has been approved by all other operational County departments, as appropriate.
+SIGNATURE OF OWNER DATE SIGNED

+PRINTED OR TYPED NAME OF OWNER

+- C. Final Plat Approval: The Director of the Department of Planning and Development certifies that this plat complies with Title 2 and Title 3 of the Gwinnett County Unified Development Ordinance (UDO) and that it has been approved by all other operational County departments, as appropriate.
 This plat is approved subject to the provisions and requirements of the Development Performance and Maintenance Agreement executed for this project between the Owner and Gwinnett County.
-Acceptance of constructed greenways, if shown on the final plat, is hereby expressly excluded from approval and maintenance, and shall not be accepted by the County until said greenway is completed in its entirety and verified that it has been built to standards as set forth in the UDO.
-D. Environmental Health Section Certificat ion (for subdivisions served by septic tanks): The lots shown hereon have been reviewed by the Environmental Health Section of the Gwin County Board of Health and with the exception of lots are approved for developmen is to be reviewed by the Environmental Health Section of the Gwinnett County Board of Healt approved for septic tank installation prior to the issuance of a Building Permit.
-DATED THIS DAY OF, 20 BY: TITLE: ENVIRONMENTAL HEALTH SECTION PRINTED OR TYPED NAME OF OWNER E. Public Notice - Drainage: ponsibility for overflow or erosion of natural or artificial drains -way, or for the extension of culverts beyond the point shown on plat.
-NOTE: Stream Buffer Easements are to remain in a natural and undisturbed condition.
-NOTE: Structures are not allowed in dra inage easements.
-F. detached lots less than 7,500 square feet: Every Final Plat for a ached houses on fee-simple ownership lots less than 7,500 statement: Development prior to a Building Permit copy of a certified boundary survey of t on the lot and must indicate compliance ch lot to be approved by the Department of Planning and being issued.
-This lot layout plan must be drawn to scale on a he lot.
-It must show all proposed improvements and easements with the requirements of Title 2 of this UDO and conditions of responsibility to ensure that the house is staked out on the site included:
+Acceptance of constructed greenways, if shown on the final plat, is hereby expressly excluded from approval and maintenance, and shall not be accepted by the County until said greenway is completed in its entirety and verified that it has been built to standards as set forth in the UDO. - D. Environmental Health Section Certification (for subdivisions served by septic tanks):

+The lots shown hereon have been reviewed by the Environmental Health Section of the Gwinnett County Board of Health and with the exception of lots are approved for development.
+Each lot is to be reviewed by the Environmental Health Section of the Gwinnett County Board of Health and approved for septic tank installation prior to the issuance of a Building Permit.

+DATED THIS DAY OF , 20.